 Men prescribed the anti-psychotic drug Risperdal (risperidone) are at risk of developing breasts.
 These patients may be able to sue the drug's manufacturer for negligence and pursue compensatory damages for:

-In this article, our Las Vegas personal injury attorneys answer frequently-asked-questions about Risperdal lawsuits in Nevada, such as negligence claims, burdens of proof, and statutes of limitations.
+In this article, our Nevada personal injury attorneys answer frequently-asked-questions about Risperdal lawsuits in Nevada, such as negligence claims, burdens of proof, and statutes of limitations.
 Click on a topic to jump to that section: